-1. Clean her house.
 There’s nothing better than coming home to a house that’s clean and sparkly.
 Natural household cleaning products company Rebel Green co-founders (and moms) Ali Florsheim and Melina Marcus recommend tackling areas that are particularly dirty, like washing the garbage can and dusting in high places.
 For an extra touch, stock up on eco-friendly cleaning supplies to leave behind.

 Head to the farmers market for local produce for these vegetarian and vegan Mother’s Day brunch ideas, which use ingredients like quinoa, couscous and spaghetti squash as the centerpieces.

-Upcycle tissue paper or coffee filters into a bouquet of flowers that will last longer than the real deal.
-To find out how to get professional results — and make peonies, poppies and rosebuds — check out this tutorial from Our Lake Life.
+Upcycle tissue paper into a bouquet of flowers that will last longer than the real deal.
+To find out how to make four kinds of tissue paper flowers, check out this tutorial from Hey, Let’s Make Stuff.

 The effort on this is low but the impact is high.
 “Line an old basket with plastic, [then] add soil and plant food and a few of Mom’s favorite herbs,” suggests Teryl Ciarlo of Teryl Designs.
 “Throw in some edible flowers or strawberries for extra beauty, and set up in the kitchen window or as a centerpiece during the Mother’s Day celebrations.”

 It’s the gift that keeps on giving.
 With a monthly eco-friendly subscription box, you can give her 12 months of joy.
-Try Pip & Lola’s Everything Homemade for naturally scented handmade soaps, The Monthly Burn for hand-poured soy candles or Fair Trade Crate, filled with handcrafted items from a different region of the world every time.
+Try Pip & Lola’s Everything Homemade for naturally scented handmade soaps, The Soy Box for handcrafted soy wax candles or Fair Trade Friday, filled with handcrafted items from a different region of the world every time.